Coronavirus’ Effect on Courts

 The following content is current as of March 20, 2020.
 We will be monitoring the situation closely and updating information over the course of the coronavirus pandemic.

-Depending on the process chosen, divorce can often involve formal court proceedings which means that you must rely on a public system to resolve a private matter.
-The risk and uncertainty imposed by the Coronavirus (COVID-19) has called for the CDC to encourage Americans to practice “social distancing” and currently not gather in groups.
+Depending on the process chosen, divorce can often involve formal court proceedings.
+This means that you must rely on a public system to resolve a private matter.
+Because of the risk and uncertainty imposed by the Coronavirus (COVID-19), the CDC is encouraging Americans to practice “social distancing” and not gather in groups.
+But what does this mean for New York court proceedings?
+What do you do if you need support because of domestic violence?

 Coronavirus’ Effect on Courthouse Operations